nikolas/oblique/README.md

 be thought of as "static site assembly".

 When you make a site with Oblique, the build step is optional.
-You can author the content in HTML to have a running site, and then run Oblique on whatever aggregate files you want to create the archived, "detail" pages for each entry in the aggregate.
+You can author the content in HTML and have a site that will render just fine in the web browser.
+Then, you can use Oblique on whatever aggregate files you want to create the archived, "detail" pages for each entry in the aggregate.

 For example: